nibsirahsieu/sfSimpleBlog15Plugin/README.md

     // in application/modules/sfGuardAuth/templates/signinSuccess.php
     <?php include_partial('sfSimpleBlogAdmin/login', array('form' => $form)); ?>

+Then in your `myproject/apps/myapp/config/app.yml`, add a configuration below:

+    all:
+      sf_guard_plugin:
+        signin_form: sfSimpleBlogFormSignin

 ## Working Demo ##
   * [http://nibsirahsieu.com](http://nibsirahsieu.com), this is my own blog and it is built on this plugin